SFDO-Community/Summit-Events-App/docs/set-up.md

-# Setting up UST Event app in salesforce
+# Setting up Summit Events app in salesforce

 ## Create a site